 The only thing you will need to watch is Lion’s mane dosage.
 A good dosage should help you enjoy Lion’s mane pre-workout benefits without risking the minimal side effects that have been reported.

 When it comes to the best time to take Lion's mane pre workout, you are free to choose a schedule that works best for you.
 For example, if you work out in the morning, you can take Lion's mane mushrooms before exercise.
 The same case applies to people who work out in the evening.

 Lion’s mane mushroom can be enjoyed raw, tossed in your favorite meal, or used as a supplement.
+You can also use the raw mushroom as an ingredient to prepare a pre-workout meal.
 The best way to take Lion mane preworkout is in its powdered form, which is mixed with your favorite protein shake or smoothies.